How much is gap insurance in Minnesota?

 Does gap insurance cover leased cars in Minnesota?

-Minnesota gap insurance covers leased cars when the driver owes more than the car's current market value.
-You can remove gap coverage once your vehicle is worth more than what you still owe.
+Minnesota gap insurance covers leased cars where the driver owes more than the vehicle's current market value.
+Over time, you may remove gap coverage once your vehicle is worth more than what is owed.

 Tip icon You might also be interested in